grgbr/cute/sphinx/user.rst

 To **define a test**, one is expected to:

 * give the test a name,
-* provide a function / block of instructions that defines the testing logic using `test assertions`_,
+* provide a function / block of instructions that defines the testing logic,
 * optionally specify test |fixture| function(s) and / or |timer|.

+Most of the time, implementing the testing logic relies upon heavy usage of `test assertions`_.

 At running time, the test function is executed with the following **assumptions** :